-As at 30 June 2009, there was a deficit of Net Assets compared to vested benefits of the Plan (details of the vested benefits are referred to in Note 17).
-On 3 April 2009 the Trustee and the employer sponsor announced that they had agreed to a revised funding plan for the defined benefit divisions to return the Plan to a satisfactory financial position.
-The funding plan involves the employer sponsor, in addition to normal contributions, making contributions of up to \$66 million over the following three years.
+As at 30 June 2010 and 30 June 2009, there was a deficit of Net Assets compared to vested benefits of the Plan (details of the vested benefits are referred to in Note 17).
+On 3 April 2009 the Trustee and the employer sponsor announced that they had agreed to an additional funding plan for the defined benefit divisions to return the Plan to a satisfactory financial position.
+The funding plan involves the employer sponsor, in addition to normal contributions, making contributions of up to \$66 million over the three years from April 2009.
 The Plan's financial position is monitored by the Trustee each quarter and the actuary determines the amounts of additional contributions to be made each quarter, as required under the agreed funding plan.
 At the date of this report all such additional contributions have been received under the revised funding plan and are recorded as Employer Contribution Revenue in Schedule 2 of this report.
 The revised funding plan was prepared by the independent actuary.
 Confirmation of the new funding plan was provided to the Australian Prudential Regulation Authority.